 daemon

-to creating a root volume and
+to creating a

 Currently, the official installer for Nix is a Bash script that does the job.
 It’s been used with success many thousands of times in various settings.
 Some of our team members have even worked on the official installation script.
 It’s widely used because it works.
 But for reasons that we’ll lay out here, we’ve felt for some time that the official installer has shortcomings that make Nix onboarding more challenging than it needs to be.